I was reading this, when I once again came dangerously close to ruining my keyboard through spillage. Behold:

-This is why I’m so bloody tired of Andrea Dworkin being venerated as some sort of Feminist Saint looking down on us from Mother Goddess Heaven, wagging her disapproving finger at our ways.
+This is why I’m so bloody tired of Andrea Dworkin, whom I’ve always read as having a bitter disdain for most women (perhaps because she viewed most women as beneath her, intellectually), being venerated as some sort of Feminist Saint looking down on us from Mother Goddess Heaven, wagging her disapproving finger at our ways.
 Because while she said a lot of very good things, she has also made statements dumbass enough to make Homer Simpson cringe.
 The above quote is no exception.

 This entire thing is bigger than Dworkin and the bloggers who kneel at her temple, of course.
 This is an issue of how society ought to treat women – as adults?
 Or as children?

-Men who wish to restrict women’s rights are big propagators of the myth of women’s intellectual and psychological vulnerability.
+Men who wish to restrict women’s rights are big propagators of the myth of women’s intellectual and psychological inferiority.
 They, like Maggie, believe that women simply don’t know what’s good for them, ever.

 If you’re an adult, I’m willing to bet that somehow, somewhere, you have heard a guy casually utter some variation of the following phrase: